Would you like to know how to be happier?

 Graham’s three rules for editing your life are super simple.
 You need to edit (declutter) ruthlessly, adopt the ‘small is sexy’ mantra, and opt for multifunctional when it comes to your home and the things you put into it.

 As a card-carrying minimalist since 2008, I can promise you: the less you own, the more you have.
 And by more I mean happiness.
+It’s true, decluttering makes you happier.
+There’s just something about having less stuff around.

 The Price of Happiness by Benjamin Wallace